LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 # Kir Sabal

 Kir Sabal is an Aarakocran monastery located a tenday's travel up the [river Olung](introduction.md#map-of-chult).
 Built into the side of a sheer cliff face, the monastery is hundreds of feet above the jungle canopy, and there's no path or stair to reach the structure from the ground.
-Tha Aarakocra who inhabit Kir Sabal are protected from most dangers simply by virtue of their isolated home, but the monks of the monastery also practice a unique form of martial arts: called Akoka, it teaches an Aarakocran monk how to use their powerful wings to make powerful unarmed strikes and overwhelm their enemies.
+The Aarakocra who inhabit Kir Sabal are protected from most dangers simply by virtue of their isolated home, but the monks of the monastery also practice a unique form of martial arts: called Akoka, it teaches an Aarakocran monk how to use their powerful wings to make powerful unarmed strikes and overwhelm their enemies.

 ![Aarakocra](images/chultans/aarakocra.jpg)